-Organized and curated by the DAM's Director of the Petrie Institute of Western American Art, JR (Jennifer R.) Henneman, Ph.D., this exhibition features more than 40 paintings loaned to the museum from Japanese American National Museum and Ueyama's family, whose combined efforts to his artwork and preserve archive have allowed the story accomplished this cosmopolitan artist to be told at the DAM for the first time.
+Organized and curated by the DAM's Director of the Petrie Institute of Western American Art, JR (Jennifer R.) Henneman, Ph.D., this exhibition features more than 40 paintings loaned the museum from Japanese American National Museum and Ueyama's family, whose combined efforts to his preserve artwork and archive have allowed the story accomplished this cosmopolitan artist to be told at the DAM for the first time.